mcay23/hound/README.md

 Watch and Track Movies and TV Shows.
 Self-hosted version of Plex/Stremio + Trakt, Simkl, etc. Hound aims to be a complete ecosystem of watching, tracking, downloading, and archiving media.

 Hound is a fully-featured media server, like Jellyfin or Plex, but with the additional ability to stream content through P2P (torrent), HTTP/Debrid sources and Usenet.
 With Hound, you get the benefits of fully controlling your media like Jellyfin, but can also stream instantly like Stremio.
-It's the best of both worlds.

-You can also watch Live TV using IPTV from Hound (xtream and m3u8).
+You can also watch Live TV using IPTV sources (xtream and m3u8).
+Everything comes together seamlessly, into a single, intuitive, platform.

 > [!CAUTION]
 > Hound is still under heavy development and may contain bugs.
 Please backup your data periodically.